illinois-ceesd/mirgecom/doc/running/caching.rst

 .. warning::

-   The CUDA JIT cache is disabled by default on Lassen.
+   The CUDA JIT cache is disabled by default on Lassen, i.e., ``CUDA_CACHE_DISABLE=1`` is set by default.
+Source: email by
+   J. Gyllenhaal on 03/12/2020.